ilenhanako/it-kid-book/teenager/start_with_js.md

 One advantages of using jQuery is the commands are typically shorter.
 Another benefit, jQuery commands can be used across different browsers while some JavaScript commands can be used only in 1 browser and has a different command in another browser.

-## Practice
+## Practice:+1:
-Create a new button, and label it as "Practice".
+:white_check_mark:Create a new button, and label it as "Practice".
-Create a JavaScript that will change the background color of the page body to gray.
+:white_check_mark:Create a JavaScript that will change the background color of the page body to gray.
-When "Practice" button is clicked, it will execute the above function.
+:memo:When "Practice" button is clicked, it will execute the above function.